 Business Models in the Sharing Economy: Manufacturing Durable Goods in the Presence of Peer-to-Peer Rental Markets

 Business models that focus on providing access to assets rather than on transferring ownership of goods have become an important industry trend, representing a challenge for incumbent firms, but also an opportunity to adjust their own business models.
 This paper analyzes the interaction of a peer-to-peer (P2P) rental market and an original equipment manufacturer (OEM).
-Our analysis highlights the important role of consumer heterogeneity in usage rates as a driving factor of the mechanisms that explain the different market outcomes.
-Indeed, both the OEM and consumers can benefit from P2P rental markets for intermediate ranges of consumer heterogeneity in usage rates, but both can be worse-off when the heterogeneity is too low or too high.
-P2P rental markets have an equalizing effect, as low-usage consumers earn relatively more from P2P rentals than high-usage consumers.
-We investigate alternative market structures for the OEM, and show that under intermediate consumer heterogeneity in usage rates, it is best for the OEM to operate in the presence of a P2P rental platform.
-If heterogeneity in usage rates is too low, the OEM prefers to operate as a monopoly, offering sales only, whereas if heterogeneity is too high, the OEM prefers to offer sales and rentals directly to consumers.
+Our analysis highlights the important role of consumer heterogeneity in usage rates.
+The introduction of a P2P creates an equalizing effect (willingness-to-pay of high and low-usage consumers becomes more similar), which leads to purchases from low-usage consumers.
+It also allows the firm to implicitly segment the market, while providing just one good.
+As a consequence, the firm can be better off in the presence of P2P when the level and heterogeneity in usage rates are above a threshold.
+Surprisingly, consumers might be worse off due with P2P rentals, because the firm's ability to implicit segment consumers and extract a larger fraction of their surplus.
+In addition, P2P rentals benefit low-usage consumers proportionally more than high-usage consumers.
+We investigate alternative market structures for the OEM, and show that the firm is never better off with P2P when usage rates in the market are too low.
+If usage rates are sufficiently large, the firm is better off with P2P rentals when the equalizing effect dominates, which requires a sufficient level of heterogeneity in usage rates.
 Further, if a P2P market is unavoidable, the OEM would not necessarily be better-off by introducing its own rentals to compete against P2P.
 Thus, contrary to what could be expected, the OEM has an incentive to facilitate P2P rentals in a large variety of cases.

 Keywords: Business Models, Sharing Economy, Peer-To-Peer Marketplaces, Rentals, Manufacturing